adammacleod/dot-for-dbt/CONTRIBUTING.md

 - Keep the codebase clean and well-documented.
 - Update the README.md and this file if your changes affect usage or development.
 - Document major design decisions using an ADR (Architectural Decision Register).
 See the [adr/](adr/) directory for existing decisions, including [ADR 0001: Isolated Builds](adr/0001-isolated-builds.md), which describes the isolated builds workflow.
+- When introducing or reworking execution configuration semantics, use the term “environment” consistently (never “context”).

 ## How to Get Help